alexalexyang/basalt/README.md

 # To do

-- Add excerpt to blogpost model (and fixtures)
-  - [This](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/assets/published-assets-collection) to upload assets in migrate?
-- Bring in design
+- Rework slugs in gatsby-node.js
+  - Blogpost slug done.
+Need to do Page and Category.
+- Make defaultLocale the default for every field in every content type
+- Migrate CSS to Contentful
 - Create tags page
-- Rework slugs in gatsby-node.js
 - Format markdown properly
 - Test data dump for migration
 - Blog pagination